Ossifragus/runcode/README.md

 # runcode

 `runcode` is a LaTeX package that executes programming source codes (including all command line tools) from LaTeX, and embeds the results in the resulting pdf file.
-Many programming languages can be easily used and any command-line executable can be invoked when preparing the pdf file from a tex file.
+Many programming languages can be easily used and any command-line executable can be invoked when preparing the pdf file from a tex file. `runcode` is also available on [CTAN](https://ctan.org/pkg/runcode).

 It is recommended to use this package in the server mode together with the [Python](https://www.python.org/) [talk2stat](https://pypi.org/project/talk2stat/) package.
 Currently, the server mode supports [Julia](https://julialang.org/), [MatLab](https://www.mathworks.com/products/matlab.html), [Python](https://www.python.org/), and [R](https://www.r-project.org/).
 More languages will be added.

-**Citing `runcode`:** *Bar, H and Wang, H. (2020).
-Reproducible Science with LaTeX.*
+**Citing `runcode`:** *Haim Bar and HaiYing Wang (2020).
+Reproducible Science with LaTeX, [https://arxiv.org/abs/2010.01482](https://arxiv.org/abs/2010.01482)*

 ## Installation